vteague/contactTracing/README.md

 ## Summary and Conclusion
 This attack allows a malicious server to confidently infer some edges of the social graph.
 Although it happens only in restricted settings, and only for individuals who have tested positive and opted in to extra data upload, the scenario is quite plausible.

-A simple and effective mitigation is to shuffle ExposureInformation before returning it to the app.
-Google certainly now does this, and says (credibly) that they did so from June (before I notified them).
-I would value any information on whether Apple also does so.
+A simple and effective mitigation is to shuffle ExposureInformation before returning it to the app, which both implementations now do.
+Apple informs me they shuffle from iOS 14 onwards; Google says that they did so from June (before I notified them).

 I hope this information is valuable to anyone implementing their own Exposure Notification API.